 People with developmental differences are often misunderstood, and society has a largely inaccurate idea of their limitations and abilities.
 My little sister, Emma, was born with Down syndrome, and I was quick to underestimate her abilities.
 After years of watching my mom make a way for her and seeing Emma arise to the occasion, I began to recognize how people with intellectual and developmental differences tend most often remain undermined and excluded.

 But research suggests that providing society with information and contact, creates understanding and empathy, which are the two ingredients needed to transform negative attitudes into inclusive mindsets.
 That’s why the arts are so important.

-During my senior year in college, I decided to make a documentary about this, featuring six performers with developmental disabilities.
+During my senior year in college, I decided to make a documentary about this, featuring six performers with developmental differences.
 1,200 people showed up to the premiere, and little did we know, that was just the beginning.

 -Kirsti Lewis, Founder